 - Negotiate a settlement based on your damages

-- Protect your rights throughout this process
+- Protect your rights and interests throughout the insurance claims or lawsuit process

 A lawsuit is generally only necessary if the insurance company will not negotiate or provide an appropriate settlement based on your documented damages.

 However, the deadline for suing a driver over a Louisiana car crash is one year from the date of the collision, per CC Art.
 3492.
 Exceptions may offer less time.
 Enlisting a car accident attorney’s help early on can help you move forward quickly if a lawsuit becomes necessary.